AtomZa/Elaina/README.md

 # Elaina
 Pain Point

 We all have a dream to build something.
 However, designing deep technology devices required intensive engineering background.
-This fact have blocked many of idea to be possible.
+This fact limit people ideas to become true.

 Repository Plan